Frequently Asked Questions

 Do I have to have an internship?
 How can I get an internship?

 All students in our department are required to complete an internship or practicum.
 This allows you to get hands-on experience and extend your classroom knowledge, as well as increase your marketability when it comes to seeking a job.
-For more information on Messiah's nationally recognized internship program, visit: /homepage/329/internship_center.
+For more information on Messiah's nationally recognized internship program, visit our website.

 What are some of the courses I might take?

-You'll take a variety of courses in the areas of theory, interpersonal communication, and mass communication, along with more specific courses related to your major.
+You'll take a variety of courses in the areas of theory, interpersonal communication, and media, along with more specific courses related to your major.
 The course catalog shows a list of classes required for both majors and minors in the Department of Communication.